funkhaus/fh-components/README.md

 **Props**
 * `src`: String, default `''`.
 The source of the video to embed.
 This can either be a full iframe code, or for Vimeo videos can just be a permalink to the video.
 * `autoplay`: Boolean, default `true`.
 Controls whether the component should attempt to autoplay the video.
 Only vimeo videos support autoplay at the moment.
+* `autoOffsets`: Boolean, default `true`.
+If set to true, the components will attempt to automatically calculate a fitToParent offset based on the dimensions of any slot elements provided.

 **Slots**
 * `before`: Renders directly before the element that holds the iframe.